-Join Turi McKinley for an in-depth discussion in this video Synthesis, part of Design Thinking: Lead Change in Your Organization.
+Join Turi McKinley for an in-depth discussion in this video Synthesis, part of Learning Design Thinking: Lead Change in Your Organization.

 The course opens with a definition of design thinking, including the roles and spaces required for success.
 You will then learn how to be a good design thinking leader, with specific advice on topics from setting goals to engaging the different skill sets and personalities in the room (introverts and extroverts alike).
 Next, Turi dives into creative collaboration: the heart of design thinking.
 She covers planning, research, and concept creation, and explains how to create a "service blueprint" that will help make the design a reality.
 Chapter 4 introduces prototyping techniques to advance the design.

 Design thinking is all about collaboration so we've integrated a LinkedIn Group called "Design Thinking: frog + Lynda.com course."
 Throughout the course, the author will suggest opportunities for you to share what you're learning.
 You'll be able to participate in course-related discussions through your web browser at https://linkedin.com/groups/7022790 or via the LinkedIn Groups app, which is available for most smartphones.
 This is a great way to expand your learning and get additional insights from other members taking the course.